 Need help with debt?

 Good morning, and welcome back to Debt Resolution Fridays.
 My name is Jen Koss and I’m one of our bankruptcy attorneys here at Robinson & Henry along with my colleague Liz Domenico.
 We have some great questions that you guys have asked about bankruptcy.
 So I’m going to take some time to answer those for you today.
 Also, please be sure to submit your questions if you have any.
 And we’ll be sure to either answer them today or next Friday with Liz.
 You can also look at past weekly videos from our archives to see what other bankruptcy questions have been answered.
 You might find yours there.
 We’re here every Friday at 11:00 a.m. to answer your bankruptcy questions.
-As a side note, please remember that we also do offer free 30-minute bankruptcy consultations here at Robinson & Henry with both myself and Liz.
-And you can schedule a free consultation on our website at www.robinsonandhenry.com, or you can call 303-688-0944.
+As a side note, please remember that we also do offer free case assessments here at Robinson & Henry with both myself and Liz.
+And you can schedule it on our website at www.robinsonandhenry.com, or you can call 303-688-0944.
 Alrighty, let’s go ahead and jump into the questions that we’ve received for this week’s video.

 Do you have to include all your debts in a bankruptcy?